Take a deeper look at MindfulnessUK

 We are here to educate and empower more people to teach the benefits of mindfulness and compassion and help people to thrive in their personal and professional lives.

-MindfulnessUK is a BAMBA Member Organisation, with Karen a BAMBA Trustee and a member of the British Wheel of Yoga.
+MindfulnessUK is a BAMBA Member Organisation, with Karen the previous BAMBA Chair and a member of the British Wheel of Yoga.

 The team at MindfulnessUK have published many articles on mindfulness and compassion and often present at professional conferences and webinars.
 MindfulnessUK prides itself on fulfilling Good Practice Guidelines.